About the Project

 Understanding the User

 On approaching this problem, it was important to gain a better understanding of how Starbucks employees interact with the POS system when locating and reprinting receipts.
 I conducted 6 interviews with Starbucks employees who regularly work at the register.
+I also observed gained contextual inquiry.

 The goals were to: